jennielees/full-stack/_posts/2014-08-02-inside-the-filing-cabinet.md

 print list[3]
 ```

 Lists start counting at zero.
+(Hey, does that explain why finding 'J' in a list of 'A, B, C, D')

 How can you put this together with the `data` list you already have to find the right item?